SpencerLeBard/Keepr/Readme.md

 - Remove `keeps` from `vault`s
 - in vault page if user is creator they can remove keep from vault
-- profile has private vaults - request fails if private (fires on mounted)

 ### Wednesday Night 2: